TheDucky-2/DataLab/README.md

 **Email:** [datalab.project@protonmail.com](mailto:datalab.project@protonmail.com)

-Even though it is a pre-release, we still aim to respond within 72 hours.
+We aim to respond within 72 hours.

 ## ⚠️ AI Usage Disclosure

-AI tools were used selectively during the development of DataLab to:
+AI tools were used selectively to:

-- Clarify data concepts.
+- clarify concepts

-- Explore alternative implementation approaches and edge cases.
+- explore edge cases

-- Generate realistic, messy datasets to simulate real-world data scenarios for testing, research, and validation.
+- generate realistic messy datasets for testing

-All core design decisions, code implementation, documentation, visualizations, and examples were written, reviewed, and integrated by the author.
+All core design, implementation, documentation, and decisions were made by the author.

 AI was used as a **support and learning tool** - **not as a replacement for thinking, understanding, authorship, or ownership.**